Airspace change process

 Safety case

 We will consider if your ACP has robust safety documentation to support it.
 At a minimum, this should include a risk assessment (see below for further details).
-However, depending on the size and scale of the proposal, we may need more detail.
+Depending on the size and scale of the proposal, we may need more detail.
 This could include:

 • an analysis of the current operating environment

-• key existing safety issues should be included
+• key existing safety issues you need to include

 • evidence of consideration of the impact of the change.